 But how about you look at it the other way around?
 You spend 5 hours per week at the gym working your butt off, burning, let’s say, 3500 calories a week, and end up losing one pound of body fat.

-At this point, you would be expecting us to cut it short and come to the actual point.
+At this point, you would be expecting us to cut it short and come to the actual issue.
 I.e., how the hell do we increase our quality of health by focusing on NEAT, and what activities can be counted as NEAT?
 Right?
 We hear what you are saying!

 Why Is NEAT Effective?